- slide 1 of 3

 - X-Bar & S Charts – Using this example of a variable control chart is effective for 5 or more subgroups and the S or Standard Deviations are considered in both upper and lower control limits based on the X-Bar or Mean.

 - p Control Charts – This attribute-type chart is effective when elements are not equal.
 A p Control Chart might be used to determine how many accidents occur each day at a chosen intersection.

 - c Control Charts – Another attribute-type control chart, the c Control Chart explores elements that are nonconforming.
 A c Control Chart might be used to explore mass-production of one similar product where the elements per unit do not conform to the norm.

-All of the above examples can be found in our Media Gallery by clicking on the above links to each chart.
 When considering each example of a control chart, match the project to the correct chart to help your projects succeed by determining unacceptable elements and correcting them before continuing to project stages needed for completion.